JennyLeeStat/customer_segments/README.md

 # Customer segments
-This project is a part of the Udacity Machine Learning Nanodegree program.
+This project was submitted as a part of the Udacity Machine Learning Nanodegree program.

 ### Dataset
-The dataset was obtained from [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Wholesale+customers)
+The dataset was obtained from [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Wholesale+customers) It contains the traction data from wholesale customers.
+Briefly, the features include annual spending on six categories, Fresh, Frozen, Milk, Grocery, Delicatessen, and Detergent_Paper, in monetary unit.
+It also includes categorical variables Regions and Channel.

 ### Methods